Swap2023/EDA--UDEMY/README.md

-# EXPLORATORY DATA ANALYSIS -UDEMY
+# EXPLORATORY DATA ANALYSIS -UDEMY.
 IN THIS PROJECT ON THE BASIS OF DATA SET FROM KAGGLE BELOW QUERIES ARE RESOLVED BY USING PYTHON & LIBRARIES COMMANDS: dala analysis, data clean up, data visualization tasks are completed.
 The commands that we used in this project :